reingart/pyfpdf/docs/reference/SetTextColor.md

 ### Parameters ###

 r:
-> If g et b are given, red component; if not, indicates the gray level.
+> If `g` and `b` are given, red component; if not, indicates the gray level.
 Value between 0 and 255.

 g:
 > Green component (between 0 and 255).